learn-co-curriculum/sinatra-ar-crud-lab/README.md

 ### Database

 First, you'll need to create the `articles` table.
-An article should have a name and content.
+An article should have a title and content.

 Next, set up the corresponding `Article` model.
 Make sure the class inherits from `ActiveRecord::Base`.